Symposium Technical Presentations

 Arnold Steinman, Electronics Workshop

-This tutorial discusses test procedures for other types of ionizers, including air-assist bar ionizers, soft x-ray ionizers, and an alternative method of room ionization.
-Discharge time and offset voltage testing is proposed, using the same measurement equipment as in ANSI/ESD STM3.1, but at new test locations and measurement distances.
+This tutorial discusses test procedures for other types of ionizers, including air-assist bar ionizers, soft x-ray ionizers, an alternative method of room ionization, and non-airflow alpha ionizers.
+Discharge time and offset voltage testing is proposed, using the same measurement equipment as in ANSI/ESD STM 3.1, but at new test locations and measurement distances.
 The procedures will address test conditions such as compressed air pressures, air volume, interlock systems and laminar flow.
-The material discussed in this tutorial will soon be published in a new EOS/ESD Association, Inc. standard practice.
+The material discussed in this tutorial will soon be published in a new EOS/ESD Association, Inc. standard practice SP3.5.

 THURSDAY, September 14, 2017